OrigemWoot/OrigemWootDubtrack/README.md

 ## How To Use

 ```
-1. Or put this code in bookmark
+1. Put this code in bookmark

 javascript:(function(){$.getScript('https://rawgit.com/OrigemWoot/OrigemWootDubtrack/master/origem.min.js');}());
 ```